Free Landscaping and Irrigation Workshops

 To be held at Environmental Education Center, 4050 E. Chandler Heights Rd.

-- "Chandler Smart" Landscaping I, Saturday, September 14, from 9:00 a.m. to Noon Register Online Here
+- Create Your Own Oasis, part I, Saturday, March 14, from 9:00 a.m. to Noon Register Online Here

-- "Chandler Smart" Landscaping II, Saturday, September 21, from 9:00 a.m. to Noon (Register once for both classes)
+- Create Your Own Oasis, part II, Saturday, March 21, from 9:00 a.m. to Noon (Register once for both classes)

 Learn how to design, install and operate an efficient sprinkler system.
-This class will teach you to properly locate and place sprinkler heads and valves as well as identify the problem areas in your system and how to correct them.
-You'll also explore the latest innovations in water efficient lawn watering equipment
+This class will teach you properly locate and place sprinkler heads and valves as well as identifying performance robbing problems in your system and how to solve them.
+You'll also explore the latest innovations in water efficient lawn watering equipment.

 Wondering about how long, how much and when to water your landscape?
 You’re not alone - outdoor watering is often a place where water is wasted.
 This class will take the mystery out of irrigation and will teach you the how, when and where of landscape watering.
 Participants will learn how to program an irrigation timer using actual controllers (timers).
 Learn how to save water, and have a healthier landscape at the same time.